Älpli - Junker Rundtour (marked trail no. 21)

 Sicherheitshinweis

-This tour description and the marking in the terrain do not represent a tour recommendation.
-Each inspection decision is the sole responsibility of the individual tourer.
-An inspection in poor visibility conditions (fog, snowfall, etc.) or in the event of an increased avalanche danger is strongly discouraged.
-Attention spring conditions: From about March and generally on warm and /or very sunny days, tours must be ended early.
+This tour description and the marking in the terrain do not constitute a tour recommendation.
+Every decision to climb is the sole responsibility of the individual tourer.
+It is strongly discouraged to climb in poor visibility conditions (fog, snowfall, etc.) or when there is an increased risk of avalanches.
+Attention spring conditions: From about March and generally on warm and/or very sunny days, tours must be completed early.

 Ausrüstung

-Well-functioning snowshoes, poles with winter plates, good footwear, winter-proof clothing.
-The wind can reduce the perceived temperature sensitively in winter: don't forget winter gloves, hat, thermos, etc.!
+Well-functioning snowshoes, poles with winter plates, sturdy shoes, winter clothing.
+In winter, the wind can severely reduce the perceived temperature: winter gloves, hat, thermos bottle, etc. Don't forget!

 Directions